Chao-NNU/Fusarium-fujikuroi-model/README.md

 # Fusarium-fujikuroi-model
-The genome-scale metabolic model of Fusarium fujikuroi
+The genome-scale metabolic model of Fusarium fujikuroi CBS 195.34